Spotifyd/spotifyd/README.md

 the comment character (#).

 ## Command Line Arguments
-`spotifyd --help` gives an up to date list of available arguments.
+`spotifyd --help` gives an up-to-date list of available arguments.
 The command line arguments allows for specifying a PID file, setting a verbose mode, run in no-daemon mode, among other things.

 ## Audio Backend
-By default, the audio backend is alsa, as alsa is available by default on a lot of machines and requires no extra dependencies.
+By default, the audio backend is ALSA, as ALSA is available by default on a lot of machines and requires no extra dependencies.
 There is also support for `pulseaudio`.
-To use pulseaudio, compile with the `--features` flag to enable
+To use PulseAudio, compile with the `--features` flag to enable
 it:
 ```
 cargo build --release --features pulseaudio_backend
 ```
-You will need the development package for pulseaudio, as well as "build-essentials" or the equivalent in your distribution.
+You will need the development package for PulseAudio, as well as `build-essential` or the equivalent in your distribution.

 # Usage
 Spotifyd communicates over the Spotify Connect protocol, meaning that it can be